cliffano/couchpenter/README.md

 * a file path string containing a JSON document, file name must end with .json
 * a module path string

-Paths are relative to current directory if it's used from command-line, or relative to dir opt if it's used programmatically (defaults to current directory).
+Paths are relative to current directory if it's used from command-line, or relative to opts.dir if it's used programmatically (defaults to current directory if opts.dir is not specified).